pmdnr/kalishiva/README.md

-# kalishiva
+# kalishiva Project Dedicated to Kali and Shiva
-Project Dedicated to Kali and Shiva
+Shiva The Creator and Destroyer, But Parvathi give him Motion